xbeheydt/42-pre-commit-hooks/README.md

 # 42 School - pre-commit-hooks

-It's collection of hooks for 42 School projects.
+This is a collection of hooks for 42 School projects.

 See also: https://github.com/pre-commit/pre-commit